softworkz/embyuserwiki/Emby-Connect.md

 ### Sending an Invitation

 Inviting a friend is easy.
-Just follow the instructions [here]{Users}.
+Just follow the instructions [here](Users).

 ## Does This Mean My Streaming is Passing Through the Cloud?